Carlmelito/Database-Class/readme.txt

 You will also need a Java Runtime Environment, otherwise known as a JRE.
 This can be found at https://www.oracle.com/technetwork/java/javase/downloads/index.html

+However if you wish to build the project you will need maven which can be found at https://maven.apache.org/download.cgi

-The application is built in Java, so to edit the source code you will need a JDK that can be found at the same link as the JRE.
+You will also need an JDK to be able to compile the code.
+This can be found at the same link as the JRE.

+After you have these, you can navigate into the repository folder and run 'mvn package' then navigate into the target folder.
+There will be a DatabaseProject-2.0-jar-with-dependencies.jar file.
+Run this executable file.